bormaxi8080/osint-timeline/DRAFT.md

 Account Recovery Assistant.
 A safe guided assistant for recovering rightful account access through official recovery channels: https://github.com/bortoq/account-recovery-assistant

+Screenpipe.
+YC (S26) | AI that knows what you've seen, said, or heard.
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps: https://github.com/screenpipe/screenpipe

+Grist is a modern relational spreadsheet.
+It combines the flexibility of a spreadsheet with the robustness of a database: https://github.com/gristlabs/grist-core

 Mesh Market syncs folders directly between a user's own devices with no central server.
 On a local network, devices find each other over mDNS multicast.
 Over the internet, peers are located through **BitTorrent Mainline DHT** using an infohash derived from the folder swarm secret; SDP and ICE candidates are then exchanged over that DHT transport to establish a hole-punched WebRTC data channel.
 Every file block is encrypted with XChaCha20-Poly1305 before leaving the device: https://github.com/e1berd/mesh-market

 onionRus.
 Parallel multi-circuit downloader over Tor for high-speed anonymous downloads: https://github.com/g0vguy/onionRush